top of page

 Source: mtssri.org

-CXO, a crucial transversal role for regenerative businesses
+Chief Experience Officer, a crucial transversal role for regenerative businesses

 “Customers are only a part of the complex experience equation.”

-In impact driven organisations, things get a bit more complicated with the shift to Circular / Regenerative design practices.
+Besides, in impact driven organisations, things get a bit more complicated with the shift to Circular / Regenerative design practices.
 Re-introducing Nature in the equation sometimes leads to overlooking the human factor - i.e. desirability for clients, employees and other external stakeholders.

 design thinking circular regenerative design graph

-The CXO job desc
+The Chief Experience Officer job desc

 Communicating user’s needs throughout the business